norm/flourish/documentation/adding-sources.markdown

 Flourish uses source files to contain the content of site to be generated.

-Two types of source file are supported, and they can be mixed and matched at will:
+Three types of source file are supported, and they can be mixed and matched at will:

 * [TOML][toml]
+* [JSON][json]
 * [Markdown][md]

 The filename and subdirectory/-ies of the source file determines the default